NHES and ELMI agency logos

 Population, Year of the First Census Taken: 2,176 residents in 1830

-Population Density and Land Area, 2021 (US Census Bureau): 969.6 persons per square mile of land area, the ninth highest among the cities and towns.
+Population Density and Land Area, 2022 (US Census Bureau): 971.2 persons per square mile of land area.
 Derry contains 35.4 square miles of land area and 0.9 square miles of inland water area.

 Municipal Services